CommonCoreOntology/CommonCoreOntologies/README.md

-# CCO PURLS

-This page is for testing the CCO PURL server.

-The CCO home page is located [here](https://commoncoreontology.github.io/cco-webpage/).
-The CCO GitHub repo is located [here](https://github.com/CommonCoreOntology/CommonCoreOntologies).
 ## RECENT NEWS
 The modernization of repository artifacts, issues, and documentation is underway:
 * Initial cleanup is expected to be completed by **June 30, 2026**.